MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 * The composure setup currently does 2 cameras and requires editing of both the composure setup and PlayerController blueprints to add more.
 I'm trying to figure out a way to make this easier or automatic.

-* The cameras and trackers are rendered as 3d objects so you can see them.
-If they get in the way while filming you can tick the "hidden in game" box on each actor to make them disappear.
-I will add a button to turn them on and off as soon as I have time.

 * It is setup for an AJA Kona HDMI video input card right now.
 You can change this to support a different card or webcam.
 I am working on a way to distribute setups for multiple types of cards and cameras to make it easier to configure it for whatever setup you have.

 * There is no setup for a "pro video output card" because I don't have one to test.
 You should be able to do this with minor changes.
 See step 6 in this https://docs.unrealengine.com/en-US/Engine/Composure/QuickStart/index.html to see where to make the change in composure.
 I currently capture output from my NVIDIA card's HDMI output.